Extracting Database Access-Control Policies From Web Applications: Acknowledgments

-\paragraph{Tracing a view back to the application} When reviewing an extracted view, the user may wonder: What code in the application was responsible for this view's generation?
-To help trace a view back to its source, \name outputs with each view the ID of an execution from which the view is derived.
-The user can then recover the concrete input for that execution and re-run it. (\name supports launching an executor using an ad hoc input.)
-To gain visibility into the run, the user may: \begin{itemize} \item Launch an executor in ``verbose mode'', which captures a stack trace for each transcript record; or, \item Launch an executor under a Ruby debugger, allowing them to view the program's state when a query is issued. \end{itemize} We found both methods helpful for understanding a view's origin.
-In the future, we plan to explore better workflows and user interfaces to enhance the ``policy debugging'' experience.
+\paragraph{Tracing a view back to the application} To help users understand why a view was generated, \name records with each view the ID of an execution from which the view is derived.
+Using this ID, the user can recover the corresponding input and re-run the execution---optionally under a debugger---to inspect the program state when a query was issued.